-You may choose from the following categories of the Entrepreneur Immigration stream:
+You may choose from the following Entrepreneur Immigration streams:

-- Entrepreneur Immigration Base Category: intended for experienced entrepreneurs who intend to establish new businesses or take over and grow existing businesses in B.C. - Entrepreneur Immigration Regional Pilot: working with regional communities, this pilot is intended to attract entrepreneurs to participating regional communities to establish new businesses that align with the communities' economic development priorities.
+- Entrepreneur Immigration Base: intended for experienced entrepreneurs who intend to establish new businesses or take over and grow existing businesses in B.C. - Entrepreneur Immigration Regional Pilot: working with regional communities, this pilot is intended to attract entrepreneurs to participating regional communities to establish new businesses that align with the communities' economic development priorities.
 For more information, refer to the EI Regional Pilot Program Guide available on the BC PNP website. - Strategic Projects: for foreign corporations that intend to establish a subsidiary or branch office in B.C. that strategically aligns with their core business.
 For more information, refer to the BC PNP website.